willtim/Expresso/README.md

 A simple type annotation `<term> : <type>` , will not suffice for "schema validation".
 For example, consider this attempt at validating an integer against a schema that permits everything:

-    1 : forall a. a        -- FAILS
+    1 : forall a. a        -- DOES NOT TYPE CHECK!

 The above fails to type check since the left-hand-side is inferred as the most general type (here a concrete int) and the right-hand-side must be less so.